floookay/barnacle/README.md

 ## pcb

+This keyboard uses the [0xCB Helios](https://keeb.supply/products/0xcb-helios) as its controller.
+It's an affordable open-source pro-micro-compatible RP2040 controller with ESD protection and additional pins.

 ### core pcb

 You can use any core pcb with a shell.
 They are smaller than 100mmx100mm so it's relativly cheep to get a small batch made.